docker/docs/engine/userguide/networking/default_network/ipv6.md

 attached to Host2 via its `docker0` interface whereas Host2 reaches `2001:db8:1::/64` via Host1's IPv6 address `2001:db8::1`.

-This way every container is able to contact every other container.
+This way every container can contact every other container.
 The containers `Container1-*` share the same subnet and contact each other directly.
 The traffic between `Container1-*` and `Container2-*` are routed via Host1 and Host2 because those containers do not share the same subnet.